QuestPDF/QuestPDF-Documentation/docs/api-reference/decoration.md

 # Decoration

-- This container consists of three slots: header, content and footer.
+- This container consists of the following three slots: `Before`, `Content` and `After`.
 - The `Before` element is always visible above the content.
-When the element is visible on multiple pages, the `Before` element is going to be repeated on each page.
+When the element is visible on multiple pages, the `Before` element is repeated on each page.
-- The `Footer` element is always visible below the content.
-When the element is visible on multiple pages, the `Footer` element is going to be repeated on each page.
 - The `Content` element is visible only once.
 It is often used along with content that spans multiple pages.
+- The `After` element is always visible below the content.
+When the element is visible on multiple pages, the `After` element is repeated on each page.

 ```csharp
 .Decoration(decoration =>